LimbitlessSolutionsInc/BashMinigameResources/README.md

 The minigame UI can be used for displaying helpful information such as team score and minigame duration.

 To access properties or functions of a derived GameMode, simply cast the widget’s Minigame reference to the type of your minigame’s GameMode.

-## 6.2 Splitscreen

-If AMinigameBase’s bUseSplitscreen is **true**, then several views of the game will be displayed.
-Each view will be assigned a different instance of the minigame UI and a different minigame capture.
-As such, splitscreen minigames require multiple minigame captures to be placed.

-A splitscreen minigame can be split either by player or by team.
-If split by player, each player will have its own split of the screen with its own minigame UI and its own minigame capture.
-If split by team, each team will share this split.

-The minigame capture associated with a specific player’s view can be retrieved via [GetCamera() on AMinigameBase](#24-aminigamebase-member-functions).

-Enabling splitscreen requires rendering the level multiple times and, as such, is ***very expensive***.
-Splitscreen minigame levels should be simple and fast to render.
-Use caution when enabling splitscreen.

 # 7 Player Rotation Component